New Pump House: History

 A public water system for Richmond was originally proposed in 1828 and a plan developed by Albert Stein was approved in 1830.
 As part of this plan, a water-driven pump house was constructed at the west end of Tredegar Street.
-It was completed in 1832 and supplied the Marshall Reservoir (located uphill near what is now Hollywood Cemetery) until 1909.
+It was completed in 1832 and supplied the Marshall Reservoir (located at what is now Clark Springs Elementary School) until 1909.

 Increasing demand for water and fears of contamination from nearby cemeteries led to the construction of a new 55-million gallon reservoir starting in 1874 and ending in 1876.
 That reservoir, located in present-day Byrd Park, is still in use as of 2025.
 Later, in 1880, the city council authorized the issuance of $400,000 in bonds to pay for the construction of a new pump house.

 Operation

 The New Pump House, as it was then known, was first tested on June 29, 1882.
 City officials and dignitaries observed the test, arriving via a special train chartered for their trip.
 Work on the building continued for another year, and the building officially began operations on May 4, 1883.

 Due to its location at the Three-Mile Locks of the James River and Kanawha Canal, the New Pump House was designed to use the available hydraulic power to drive its machinery.
 Originally, this was achieved using partial vertical turbines, though these were later replaced by Leffel turbines in 1891.
-Three turbines powered three sets of piston pumps capable of moving 12 million gallons of water per day to the nearby reservoir, an elevation of approximately 170 feet.
+Three turbines powered three sets of piston pumps capable of moving 12000000 usgal of water per day to the nearby reservoir, an elevation of approximately 170 ft.